Rail directions: Even and odd

 In France, railway directions are usually described as Pair and Impair (meaning Even and Odd), corresponding to Up and Down in the British system.
 Pair means heading toward Paris, and Impair means heading away from Paris.
 This convention is applied not only to the trains and the tracks, but also to items of lineside equipment.
 Pair is also quasi-homophonic with Paris, so direction P is equivalent either with direction Pair or with direction Paris.

 A similar system is in use in Italy, where directions can be Pari or Dispari (Even and Odd respectively).
 Pari (Even) trains conventionally travel north- and west-bound.
 The city of Paris is referenced in colloquial use (Parigi in Italian), with Pari trains virtually leading towards it (Paris being in a north-western direction from any point in Italy).

+Polish railways also use parzysty and nieparzysty (even and odd) to designate line directions, with odd directions usually heading away from Warsaw (with some exceptions in place) and thus functionally the equivalent of the British "down" direction.
+The odd direction is the direction of increasing mileage.
+With rail traffic in Poland operating on the right-hand side, down/odd tracks are usually on the right on double-track lines, and signalling equipment numbering follows this.
+Train numbers adhere to this directional principle to the extreme: trains entering a line in opposite direction of their previous line will change numbers accordingly (with numbering pairs: 0/1, 2/3, 4/5, 6/7, 8/9), and to give an example, 1300 and 1301 are the exact same train in Poland, thus can be named train 1300/1, with the even and odd numbers applying over different sections of its journey.

+Similarly, in the Netherlands, even and odd train numbers are used to designate the direction of a given train.
+An even train number generally denotes a service running towards Amsterdam, and an odd train number denotes a service running away from Amsterdam - although this is not rigidly enforced.
+For example, on the Amsterdam Centraal to Almere Centrum route (series 2600), 2620 would be a service to Amsterdam, while 2621 would be a service from Amsterdam, to Almere.

 In Russia (and ex-USSR countries), the "even direction" is usually north- and eastbound, while the "odd direction" is south- and westbound.
-Trains traveling "even" and "odd" usually receive even and odd numbers as well as track and signal numbers, respectively.
+Trains travelling "even" and "odd" usually receive even and odd numbers as well as track and signal numbers, respectively.